-Table 1 Input of NFs portfolio management
+Table 1 Inpu it of NFs portfolio management

-Close price (t) Close price on day

-MACD(t) Buy & Sell Signal from MACD 10 Days
+NO. DESCRIPTION

+INPUT

+1 Close price(t)

+2 Typical price(t)

+3 Volume rate of change(t)

+4 Price and Volume Trend (t)

+5 Price rate of change 12 (t)

+6 On-Balance Volume(t)

-RSI4(t) Buy & Sell from RSI 4 Days
+7 Buy & Sell from RSI 4 Days(t)

-RSI9(t) Buy & Sell from RSI 9 Days
+8 Buy & Sell from RSI 9 Days(t)

-RSI14(t) Buy & Sell from RSI 14 Days
+9 Buy & Sell from RSI 14 Days(t)

+10 Buy & Sell from William 10 Days(t)

-EMA1025(t) Buy & Sell from EMA 10 and 25 Days
+11 Buy & Sell from MACD 10 Days(t)

-%R10(t) Buy & Sell from William 10 Days
+12 Buy & Sell from EMA 10 and 25 Days(t)

+OUTPUT

+1 Buy(1), Hold(0) and Sell(-1)

-B. Evaluating Decision-Making System based on Neurofuzzy Model
+B. Evaluating Decision-Making System Based on Neurofuzzy Model

-We now compare the performance of our proposed Neurofuzzy system with feedforward Neural Network Modeling including three types of learning algorithm methods.
-The learning methods are Batch Gradient Descent (TRAINGD), Scaled Conjugate Gradient (TRAINSCG) and Levenberg-Marquardt (TRAINLM) methods The neural network model has one hidden layer with 30 nodes.
-And learning iteration is 10000 epochs.
+We now compare the performance of our proposed NFs with NNs, including three types of learning algorithm The learning methods are the Batch Gradient methods Descent (TRAINGD), Scaled Conjugate Gradient (TRAINSCG), and Levenberg-Marquardt (TRAINLM) methods.
+The neural network model has one hidden layer with 30 nodes.
+And, learning iteration is 10000 epochs.
 After we trained their learning method, we found scaled conjugate better than other learning methods.
-But, we can conclude that our proposed Neurofuzzy demonstrated four relation types considerably better than a neural network with scaled conjugate gradient learning.
+Actually, we can conclude that our proposed Neurofuzzy demonstrated four relation types considerably better than the NNs with scaled conjugate gradient learning.

-After developing the NFs portfolio management, we were given 1,000,000 baht for investment at the beginning of the testing period.
-We translated the produced RoRP results into a more meaningful form that verifies the effectiveness of the prediction NFs model and decision NFs modal.
-The timing for when to buy and sell stocks is given by NFs output: If a prediction system produce a negative signal (-1), take a position for "Buy".
-If the prediction system produces a positive signal (+1), take a position for "Sell".
-And, if the prediction system produces the zero signals (0), take a position for "Hold".
-Table 2 is show a Financial Simulation Model for calculating profit in our trading strategy.
-Results within training days and testing day are shown in Figure 8 and 9, respectively.
+After developing the intelligence trading system, we were given 1,000,000 baht for investment at the beginning of the testing period.
+The decision to buy and sell stocks is given by the proposed intelligence output.
+We translated the produced RoRP results that verify the effectiveness of the trading system.
+Table 2 shows a Financial Simulation Model for calculating profit in our trading strategy.
+Results from the training days and testing days are shown in Figure 7 and 8, respectively.